Seriously? You want to hear about ME? Well, okay, but I hope your Coke is loaded with caffeine.

 Fortunately, I have a very supportive husband and two kids who don't remember a time when Mom didn't write.
 We live in the Midwest, where the weather has an imagination of its own.

-I now offer editing and proofreading services.
-Email me at MKBooksEditing (at) gmail (dot) com for more information.
+I also offer editing and proofreading services.
+Email me at MKBooksEditing (at) gmail (dot) com or visit my editing website for more information

-Ghost of a Chance came out on October 1.
-This novella is part of the "Love in Little Tree" series.
+Ghost of a Chance is a novella in the "Love in Little Tree" series.
 We catch up with Paul Torres, the hero's younger brother from Runaway Bride.
 I had a lot of fun writing this book and hope you enjoy it too.
 It's part of the Common Elements Romance Project.

 "The Wedding Rescue is a full bodied romance filled with a lot of emotional layers."